UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 # Overview

-Umeå Marine Sciences Centre (also called UMF) offers a one-week international advanced course which will focus on the use of the statistical programme R in marine biology, ecology and biogeochemistry with a focus on examples from the Arctic, sub-Arctic and extreme environments.
+Umeå Marine Sciences Centre (also called UMF) offers a one-week international advanced course on the use of the statistical programme R in marine biology, ecology and biogeochemistry with a focus on examples from the Arctic, sub-Arctic and extreme environments.
 This advanced course will review the base R functions, as well as data manipulation before introducing you to statistical analyses (basic statistics, multivariate, linear and nonlinear modelling) for marine biology, ecology and biogeochemistry.
 This advanced course is suitable for postgraduate students, postdoctoral scholars and career professionals seeking to strengthen their overall statistical abilities using R, RStudio and associated packages.

 # Why come to Umeå Marine Sciences Centre?